plumvillage/newsletter/src/2024/en/articles/sr-tri-nghiem--parliament-of-world-religions.md

 author: Sister Chân Trì Nghiêm
 ---

 <div class="editors-preface"><p>In August 2023, Sr. Luc Nghiem from Plum Village, France, and Sr. Tri Nghiem from Magnolia Grove Monastery in Mississippi, USA, were invited to take part in the 9<sup>th</sup> International Meeting of the Parliament of the World’s Religions (PWR) which took place in Chicago, USA.
-Sr. Tri Nghiem shares about the experience and what it meant to her.</p></div>
+Sister Tri Nghiem shares about the experience and what it meant to her.</p></div>

 <div class="removeTopMarginInFollowingElem"></div>